pwncollege/honors-dojo/security/thehotwalletexposure/DESCRIPTION.md

 ## Your Task

-The environment has already been set up with the exposed `WALLET_PRIVATE_KEY` variable.
+Run `bin/walletExposure` to set up the challenge environment.
+This will export the `WALLET_PRIVATE_KEY` variable to your shell configuration.

 Use `grep` to search through the environment variables and locate the exposed `WALLET_PRIVATE_KEY`.